Fano threefolds in positive characteristic IV

-We may assume that none of $h_1$ and $h_2$ is of type C, as otherwise (1) or (2) holds.
-If both $h_1$ and $h_2$ are of type D, then (5) holds (Proposition \ref{p-V-2dP}).
+We may assume that none of $h_1$ and $h_2$ is of type C, as otherwise (I) or (II) holds.
+If both $h_1$ and $h_2$ are of type D, then (V) holds (Proposition \ref{p-V-2dP}).
 After permuting $h_1$ and $h_2$ if necessary, the problem is reduced to the case when $h_1$ is of type $E$.
-Then the assertion follows from Lemma \ref{l-P3-disjoint-E}. \qedhere
+Then (IV) holds by Lemma \ref{l-P3-disjoint-E}. \qedhere

 \end{proof}